sashadev-sky/Rock-Paper-Scissors-Mint/README.md

 ## 👷 Hardhat

-> The `hardhat` workspace is used to compile and deploy smart contracts.
+> The `rps-hardhat` workspace uses Hardhat as the platform layer to orchestrate all tasks related to smart contract development.

 Create a `.env` file in the `hardhat` folder and add the following variables: